Do you need to access your files and apps remotely on Windows 11 with multiple users?

 If so, use these steps to enable Remote Desktop with Thinstuff.

 On Windows 11 the ability to enable Remote Desktop lets you access a device from another location using the Remote Desktop Protocol (RDP) to offer assistance or control a device without being physically present at the location.

 By default, only one user can access your Windows 11 remotely.
-With Thinstuff XP/VS Terminal Server, you can easily extend this limitation and connect with multiple users at the same time.
+With Thinstuff XP/VS Terminal Server, you can effortlessly overcome this limitation and connect with multiple users at the same time.

 In this guide, you will learn the steps to enable Remote Desktop to manage a computer or access files and apps with multiple users remotely on Windows 11.

 Step 1: Enable Remote Desktop on Windows 11 with Settings